 How feature toggles bring value to DevOps teams

 This means you get to control who has access to which feature, and when.
-With feature toggles, DevOps teams can continue to deploy features at a high frequency, but to a controlled group of users for further testing and gradual rollouts.
+With feature flags, DevOps teams can continue to deploy features at a high frequency to a controlled group of users.
+This is great for further testing and gradual rollouts.

-One common activation strategy is the gradual rollout.
+One common activation strategy is a gradual rollout.
 This allows the team to enable the deployment to a small and defined subset of live users, instead of exposing the new feature to the entire customer base.
 It’s a good way to beta test new features and get feedback before releasing them to everyone.

 A high-performing DevOps team, with the frequent deployment of new features, can support the overall development of a high-performing organization.
-To bridge the gap between continuous innovation and frequent deployments to production, feature toggles can make it easier for companies to decide which new features should be released to who and when.
+To bridge the gap between continuous innovation and frequent deployments to production, feature flags can make it easier for companies to decide which new features should be released to who and when.

 |GET STARTED||TRY OUR DEMO|